 What are the main dog IBD symptoms?

-How is Inflammatory Bowel Disease in dogs diagnosed?
+How is inflammatory bowel disease in dogs diagnosed?

 Can a dog gut microbiome imbalance cause IBD?